 Applications to the nursing programs are accepted through our convenient online application system.
 You will be able to create an account with a PIN and password so that you can return to work on your application over several sessions.
 Instructions for each component of the application are provided within the online application.
 The following is an overview of the application materials:

 COLLEGE OF NURSING APPLICATION

-The College of Nursing Application Portal for Summer Semester 2014 is now CLOSED.
+The College of Nursing Application Portal for Summer Semester 2015 will be available in August 2014.

 Click here to access your submitted 2014 College of Nursing application.